crazybie/tgc/README.md

 - Precise.
     - Ensure no memory leaks as long as objects are correctly tracked.

+### Comparation
+-  Pros over shared_ptr:
+    - no need of weak_ptr to break the circular references.
+    - no shared_from_this is needed for gc pointer.
+    - gc_from(this) works in the constructor where shared_ptr is not.
+    - construct gc pointer from raw pointer is safe to call any times where shared_ptr is not because it will reset the ref counter
+    - cann't predicate the number of objects destructed in complex scenarios when clear a shared_ptr, but not for gc pointers as you can control the collection steps to run.

 ### Internals
 - Use triple color, mark & sweep algorithgm.
 - Pointers are constructed as roots by default, unless detected as children.